urbit/developers.urbit.org/content/reference/arvo/clay/architecture.md

 revision-controlled branches.
 Each desk contains its own `mark` definitions, apps, and so forth.

-Traditionally, an Urbit ship has at least a `%base` desk, and usually `%garden` and `%landscape` desks.
+Traditionally, an Urbit ship has at least a `%base` desk, and usually a `%landscape` desk.
 The `%base` desk has the kernel and base system software.
-The `%garden` desk has software pertaining to the home screen.
-The `%landscape` desk contains software for the Groups app.
+The `%landscape` desk has software pertaining to the home screen.
 The `%base` desk is a fork of the `%base` desk of whichever ship you download system updates from - typically your sponsor, but theoretically may be any ship.

 A desk is a series of numbered commits, the most recent of which represents the current state of the desk.
 A commit is composed of